jchultarsky101/pcli/README.md

 ```
 ```
-pcli-upload 1.6.9
 Uploads a file to Physna

-USAGE:
-    pcli --tenant <tenant> upload [OPTIONS] --folder <folder> --input <input> --units <units>
+Usage: pcli --tenant <tenant> upload [OPTIONS] --folder <folder> --input <input> --units <units>

-OPTIONS:
+Options:
-    -b, --batch <batch>        Batch UUID (Optional, if not provided new one will be generated) -d, --folder <folder>      Folder ID (e.g. --folder=1) -h, --help                 Print help information
+  -d, --folder <folder>    Folder ID (e.g. --folder=1) -i, --input <input>      Path to the input file
-    -i, --input <input>        Path to the input file -m, --meta <meta>          Input CSV file name containing additional metadata associated with this model
+  -m, --meta               Input CSV file name containing additional metadata associated with this model -b, --batch <batch>      Batch UUID (Optional, if not provided new one will be generated)
-        --source <source>      Specifies the Source ID to be used --timeout <timeout>    When validating, specifies the timeout in seconds --units <units>        The unit of measure for the model (e.g. 'inch', 'mm', etc.)
+      --units <units>      The unit of measure for the model (e.g. 'inch', 'mm', etc.)
-    -V, --version              Print version information
-        --validate             Blocks until the model is in its final state
+      --validate           Blocks until the model is in its final state --timeout <timeout>  When validating, specifies the timeout in seconds --source <source>    Specifies the Source ID to be used -h, --help               Print help
+  -V, --version            Print version
 ```

 * "input" is the path to the file you would like to upload in your local file system